liviorobaldo/conflict-tolerantDeonticTraditionalScheme/README.md

 </p>

 <p align="justify">
-If you have Java installed, simply download all files from this repository and write the following on the consolle:
+If you have Java installed, simply download all files from this repository and write the following in the consolle:
 </p>

 <p align="center">